SeleniumHQ/selenium-ide/docs/plugins/adding-commands.md

 ### Returning the Emitted Code

-Once you've finished creating the JavaScript string to execute the command send it back to the IDE.
+Once you've finished creating the JavaScript string to execute the command, send it back to the IDE.

 **Don't use the `return` keyword, if you need to wait on a Promise use `await`, `return` will cause the test to quit early.**